KennethAtchon/Loctelli/project/README.md

 $ npm install
 ```

+## Database

+The project uses PostgreSQL with Prisma as the ORM.
+The database schema is defined in `prisma/schema.prisma`.

+### Seed Data

+Default data for development and testing is stored in `prisma/seed-data/defaults.ts` and seeded via `prisma/seed.ts`.
+This includes:
+- Default admin and user accounts
+- Default SubAccount
+- Default prompt template
+- Default integration templates (GoHighLevel, Facebook Ads, Google Analytics)
+- Default strategy and lead

+Run `npm run db:seed` to populate the database with default data.

 ## Database Setup

 This project uses Prisma for database management with automatic migrations.
 The application will automatically run migrations on startup.